fairliereese/LR-splitpipe/README.md

   process_bcs          Run steps after finding barcodes (steps 4-6)

 Options:
-  -f                   FASTQ file output from IsoSeq Lima with LR-Split-seq reads -o                   Output file path / prefix
+  -f                   FASTQ (gzipped or not) file output with LR-Split-seq or Split-seq reads -o                   Output file path / prefix
   -t                   Number of threads to run on (multithreading is recommended) --l1_mm              Number of allowable mismatches in linker1